AstroAhad99/ASTROAHAD99/10_Brilliant_Org/1_ThinkingCode.md

 3. When we have main target the n put that in the while loop.
 The Rest of the conditional checks should be in the other case checkings like IF-ELSE condition.

-4. langston ant is a complex property of simple program that when a program reaches to 10,000 steps it starts to do something unique.
+4. langtons ant is a complex property of simple program that when a program reaches to 10,000 steps it starts to do something unique.